SGDInstitute/apollo/content/collections/pages/mblgtacc/hospitality.md

           -
             type: text
             text: 'As always, all attendees are responsible for arranging and paying for their own food and meals during conference weekend, except where otherwise specifically noted.'
       -
         type: heading
         attrs:
+          level: 2
+        content:
+          -
+            type: text
+            text: 'Information desk / registration / check-in' -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Questions?
+Need help checking in or registering on-site?
+Something else we can do?
+Stop by our information desk Friday from 2:00 - 10:00 p.m.
+(Union Station Ballroom A), Saturday from 8:00 a.m. - 10:00 p.m.
+(Union Station Ballroom A), and Sunday from 8:00 a.m. - 12:30 p.m.'
+      -
+        type: heading
+        attrs: